shamsakhoja/ab-testing-framework/README.md

 product value, directly impacting revenue and growth.

 ## Hypothesis
-**"If we simplify onboarding from 5 screens to 3 screens, then activation rate will increase because users reach their first key action faster with less friction."**
+**If we simplify onboarding from 5 screens to 3 screens, then activation rate will increase because users reach their first key action faster with less friction.**

 ## Methodology
 ```